arjun372/NE591-008/README.md

 # NE591 Lab MonoRepo #

-This is a monorepo for my in- and out- lab deliverables for the `NE591-008` course, titled "Mathematical and Computational Methods in Nuclear Engineering".
+This is a monorepo for my in- and out- lab deliverables for the `NE591-008` course, titled `Mathematical and Computational Methods in Nuclear Engineering`.
 The course aims to provide a theoretical foundation of mathematical methods applied broadly in nuclear engineering and to construct algorithms to implement the resulting formalisms on digital computers.
 The labs involve designing computer programs in low-level languages (exclusively Fortran or C++) and their implementation, verification, and testing.
 I have chosen to organize it this way to build on the cumulative code